msoos/cryptominisat/README.markdown

 License
 -----

 Everything that is needed to build by default is MIT licensed.
-If you specifically instruct the system it can build with M4RI and Bliss, which are both GPL.
+If you specifically instruct the system it can build with Bliss, which are both GPL.
 However, by default CryptoMiniSat will not build with these.

 Compiling in Linux